 Devil’s claw is a herb which is sold in dietary supplements in the form of devil’s claw extract.
 The plant itself is native to Africa.
 The extract has been studied primarily for decreasing osteoarthritis and lower back pain (Vlachojannis J et al, 2008).

 Possibly safe rating for taken up to 1 year.
-Most common side effect is diarrhea.
+The most common side effect is diarrhea.

 Physical Therapy

-Neither ultrasound therapy or TENS (transcutaneous electrical nerve stimulation) have been shown to offer much benefit.
+Neither ultrasound therapy or TENS (transcutaneous electrical nerve stimulation) have been shown to offer many benefits.
 However, physical therapy combined with exercise can improving flexibility and strengthening the muscles surrounding joints.

 S-adenosyl Methionine or SAMe